 Interconnection point

-A cross-border interconnection point, whether it is physical or virtual, between two or more Member States as well as interconnection between adjacent entry-exit-systems within the same Member State, insofar as these points are subject to booking procedures by network users.
+Means a cross-border interconnection point, whether it is physical or virtual, between two or more Member States as well as interconnection between adjacent entry-exit-systems within the same Member State, insofar as these points are subject to booking procedures by Registered Network Users.

 Interconnection Agreement

-An agreement by and between adjacent TSOs, whose systems are connected at a particular Interconnection Point, which specifies terms and conditions, operating procedures and provisions, in respect of delivery and/or withdrawal of gas at the Interconnection Point with the purpose of facilitating efficient operation of interconnection points.
+Means an agreement entered into by and between adjacent TSOs, whose systems are connected at a particular Interconnection Point, which specifies terms and conditions, operating procedures and provisions, in respect of delivery and/or withdrawal of gas at the Interconnection Point with the purpose of facilitating efficient operation of interconnected transmission networks .

 Interoperability